 - The Champion Team award is given once a year to a Commute Smart Committee.
 During the 4th quarter nomination process, ETCs can nominate their Commute Smart committee for their efforts to promote and encourage CTR at their worksite.

 - The Pinnacle award is given once a year to three different Spokane County organizations that demonstrate support and a consistent commitment to trip reduction efforts and their Commute Smart program.

-This year's CTR Recognition Program will culminate with a gala Way to Go Awards event in January, to name the All Star Team and Pinnacle Award winners and honor each Most Valuable Commuter and All Star Coach.
-Top management, Employee Transportation Coordinators (ETCs), elected officials, jurisdiction representatives and the local media will be invited to attend this event to celebrate another year of Commute Trip Reduction success in Spokane County!
+All winners will be recognized at the annual Commute Smart Champions event the following February.
+All Champion Commuters, ETCs, Business Leaders, as well as the unveiling of the Champion Team and Pinnacle award winners will be recognized at this gala event.
+Top management, ETCs, elected officials, jurisdiction representatives and the local media will be invited to attend this event to celebrate another year of Commute Trip Reduction success in Spokane County!